aws-amplify/docs/ios/how-to-cognito-integrate-an-existing-identity-pool-ios.md

 ### Import or Create a New Identity Pool

-* If you already have an Amazon Cognito Identity Pool and know its ID and region, you can skip to :ref:`how-to-auth-connect-to-your-backend`.
+* If you already have an Amazon Cognito Identity Pool and know its ID and region, you can skip to `how-to-auth-connect-to-your-backend`.

 To create a new identity pool:

-1. Go to [Amazon Cognito Console] (https://console.aws.amazon.com/cognito) and choose `Manage Federated Identities`.
+1. Go to [Amazon Cognito Console](https://console.aws.amazon.com/cognito) and choose `Manage Federated Identities`.

 2. Choose `Create new Identity pool` on the top left of the console.